„In order to get tested, I had to lie a bit.“

-Does covid-19 feel different from a normal cough or flu?
+Does Covid-19 feel different from a normal cough or flu?
 Have you felt any extraordinary pain?

 Mr. M.: Definitely different than a normal cough.
 This one went strongly on the lungs.
 I had pressure on the upper lung-area and pain when breathing deeply.
-I barely talked but when I did, I had to cough immediately.
+I barely talked, but when I did, I had to cough immediately.
 This is how I imagine lung inflammation.
 I never had one and never had a flu, at least not that I’m aware of.

 How did your condition evolve from the first symptoms until your recovery?

 Mr. M.: I had a really bad cough for a long time.
 I spent the mornings coughing for over an hour.
 Except for the first day, I never had a fever, my body temperature was always normal.
-It did not take long for me to have trouble breathing though.
+It did not take long for me to have trouble breathing, though.
 We have stairs in our house and I suddenly felt how exhausting it was.
 I had really bad headaches, too.
 I felt that I was coming down with a cold.
-My body definitely fought with the virus for 10 day and finally won.
+My body definitely fought with the virus for ten days and finally won.
 With time, the complaints declined.
 At the end of the quarantine – that was last friday – I felt extremely better.

 Did you fear death at any point?
 After all, you belong to the group of people, who are most at risk.

 Mr. M.: That is true.
-Of course I paid attention to how I was feeling and reflected upon the age of people who were most likely to die from the virus.
+Of course, I paid attention to how I was feeling and reflected upon the age of people who were most likely to die from the virus.
 But I never had the impression that my state of health was so bad that I had to go to the hospital.
 Therefore, the mortal fear was only a theoretical assumption.

 Were you concerned about having infected your family and friends before you got the positive test result?